 Q?
 What powers do Parish Councils have with respect to Planning Applications?

 A: Parish Councils are consulted by the relevant Planning Authority on all planning applications.
 Views expressed by the Parish Council are taken into account by SDC before a decision is made.
-However, those views can be over-ruled as the final decision is made by SDC, not the Parish Council.
+However it should be remembered, those views can be over-ruled as the final decision is made by SSDC, not the Parish Council.

 Q?
 How do I complain about the Council?

 A: We have policies in place that deal with both general complaints about the Council (and employees) and the Councillors themselves (copies on request and on our website).
 In the first instance any complaint should be sent in writing to the Clerk or Chairman.
 Some complaints will be passed to the Legal and Democratic Services Manager at SDC for resolution.

 A: The Proper Officer is another name for either the Clerk or Responsible Finance Officer (RFO).

 Q?
 What does the Clerk and Responsible Finance Officer do?

 A: These roles can be separate or combined.
 Neither is a member of the council but is employed by it.
 The Clerk is responsible for enacting the parish council’s decisions but is not responsible for making them.
 All decisions and polices are made by the Council or one of its Committees.
 The Clerk is responsible for ensuring the Council has the relevant technical, legal and financial information to make the necessary decisions.